NREL/OpenStudio-resources/pull_request_template.md

 This Pull Request is concerning:

-- [ ] Case 1: a new test for a new model API class,
+ - [ ] **Case 1 - `NewTest`:** a new test for a new model API class,
-- [ ] Case 2: a fix for an existing test
+ - [ ] **Case 2 - `TestFix`:** a fix for an existing test.
+The GitHub issue should be referenced in the PR description
-- [ ] Case 3: a new test for an alread-yexisting model API class
+ - [ ] **Case 3 - `NewTestForExisting`:** a new test for an already-existing model API class

-Depending on your answer, please fill out the required section below, and delete the two others
+Depending on your answer, please fill out the required section below, and delete the two others.
+Leave the review checklist here.

-- [ ] At least one of the following appropriate labels must be added to this PR to be consumed into the changelog:
-   - Defect: This pull request repairs a github defect issue.
-The github issue should be referenced in the PR description
-   - Refactoring: This pull request includes code changes that don't change the functionality of the program, just perform refactoring
-   - NewFeature: This pull request includes code to add a new feature to EnergyPlus
-   - Performance: This pull request includes code changes that are directed at improving the runtime performance of EnergyPlus
-   - DoNoPublish: This pull request includes changes that shouldn't be included in the changelog

 ### Case 1: New test for a new model API class